fjcorona/spring-boot-user-endpoint/README.md

 ## _JPA Format SQL_

-This property works complemtaria, with the previous property, because although, the previous property shows the cpnsultas, it does not make a nice format.
+This property works together with the previous property, because although, the previous property shows the queries, it doesn't make a nice format.
 That's where `spring.jpa.properties.hibernate.format_sql` comes into action to achieve that goal.

 ```properties
 spring.jpa.properties.hibernate.format_sql=true